Build your self-confidence

-The final part of preparing for the journey is to make a promise to yourself that you are absolutely committed to your journey, and that you will do all in your power to achieve it.
+The final part of preparing for the journey is to make a clear and unequivocal promise to yourself that you are absolutely committed to your journey, and that you will do all in your power to achieve it.

 Either way, make that promise!

 Self-confidence is about balance.
 At one extreme, we have people with low self-confidence.
 At the other end, we have people who may be over-confident.